PythonOptimizers/opal/doc/reference/source/tutorial.rst

   # Register executable for FD.
   FD.set_executable_command('python fd_run.py')

-  # Register parameter file used by black-box solver to communicate with FD.
-  #FD.set_parameter_file('fd.param')  # Should be chosen automatically and hidden.

   # Define parameter and register it with algorithm.
   h = Parameter(kind='real', default=0.5, bound=(0, None),